sagemath/trac_to_gh/Issue 8802.md

 # Issue 8802: sqrt() for QQbar and AA should have a parameter "all"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8802

 Original creator: cremona